blownhither/Learning-PRML/notes/Neural Netowrks.md

     + **Regularization**: punish complex network by $$E=\lambda \frac{1}{m}\sum E_k + (1-\lambda)\sum w_i^2$$
     where $\lambda$ comes from cross-validation (?)

 > Hint: use one-hot coding for discrete, parallel labels

+## 5.4 Local / Global Minimum
+solutions:

+- Test more than one random starting point
+- **Simulated Annealing(模拟退火)**: Accept _worse_ result at each step with probabilities
+- **Random Gradient Descent**
+- Genetic Algorithm 遗传算法

+## 5.6 Deep Learning
+Very deep neural networks.
+However, using Standard BP on deep networks result in diverge.

+- **Unsupervised layer-wise training(无监督逐层训练)**
+    + Pre-training: Use last layer to train a new hidden layer.
+    + Fine-tuning: After pre-training, work on the whole network This can be seen as partitioning the parameters first and find good configuration in each partition.
+Then find global optimal with combined local optimal. -> Larger freedom, less cost.
+    > e.g. **Deep Belief Network(DBN, 深度信念网络)** pre-train every layer with Boltzmann machine, and then optimize the whole network with BP
+- **Weight Sharing (权共享)**
+    + A group of neurons using same connection weights.
+    > e.g. **Convolutional Neural Network (CNN)**
+    > On hand-written numbers [Lecun et al., 1998]

+## 5.5 Other common neural networks

+- Radial Basis Function RBF（径向基函数）: use Euclid distance and neural center $c_i$ as  activation function
+- Competitive learning(竞争学习): unsupervised
+    - Adaptive Resonance Theory(ART， 自适应谐振网络): allow incremental learning / online learning
+- Self-Organizing Map(SOM, 自组织映射网络)
+- Self-adaptive structure network （结构自适应网络）
+    + Cascade-Correlation （级联相关网络）
+- Recurrent Neural Networks （递归神经网络）
+    + Elman Networks
+- Boltzmann Machine

+## 5.7 Reading

+- A good neural network textbook
+    + [Bishop, 1995]
+- Tricks
+    + [Reed and Marks, 1998. _Neural Smithing_]
+    + [Orr and MUller, 1998. _Tricks of the Trade_]
+- Understanding black box
+    + [Tickle et al., 1998. _Extracting knowledge_]
+    + [Zhou.
+2004. _Rule extraction_]